-The Board has fully adopted and incorporated all of the recommended Ministry of Education requirements pertaining to financial governance and accountability.
-This includes practices that the Office of the Auditor General would define as best practices.
+The Board has fully adopted the Ministry of Education recommended requirements pertaining to financial governance and accountability.
+This includes methods that the Office of the Auditor General would define as best practices.

-- The District has a strategic plan and vision (Directions 2020) with clear goals and expectations; - A robust governance framework including standards of conduct and conflict of interest reporting requirements; - Accountability practices including regular financial reporting; - An established Finance and Audit Committee; - Direct engagement with external auditors; and - A balanced budget with policy provisions (accumulated surplus) to address unforeseen and emergent issues
+- The District has a strategic plan and vision (Directions 2025) with clear goals and expectations; - A robust governance framework including standards of conduct and conflict of interest reporting requirements; - Accountability practices including regular financial reporting; - An established Finance and Audit Committee; - Direct engagement with external auditors; and - A balanced budget with policy provisions (accumulated reserves) to address unforeseen and emergent issues

-Accumulated Operating Surplus Policy
+Accumulated Operating Reserves Policy

-The School Board has established an Accumulated Operating Surplus Policy as part of its multi-year financial approach for stable and sustainable organization health;
+The School Board has established an Accumulated Operating Reserves Policy (Policy #23 - Financial Reserves) as part of its multi-year financial approach for stable and sustainable organization health;

-To the extent that there is an excess of revenues to expenditures (operating surplus) in any fiscal year that:
+Specifically, to the extent that there is an excess of revenues to expenditures (operating surplus) in any fiscal year the Board will allocate these funds as follows:

-- a) Any surplus in excess of 2% of total operating revenues will be set aside into an unallocated fund for subsequent use as determined by the Board; - b) 25% of the balance of the operating surplus funds be directed to one-time opportunities primarily associated with technology, educational initiatives and deferred maintenance of facilities; and - c) 75% of the balance of operating surplus funds be allocated equally over the subsequent three fiscal years, but no more than the aggregate surplus budgeted in the year (excluding one-time funding from the unallocated fund).
+- a) Any surplus in excess of 2% of total operating revenues will be set aside into an unallocated (unrestricted) fund for subsequent use as determined by the Board; - b) 25% of the balance of the operating surplus funds be directed and restricted for one-time opportunities primarily associated with technology, educational initiatives, and deferred maintenance of facilities; - c) 75% of the balance of operating surplus funds be restricted and allocated equally over the subsequent three fiscal years, but no more than the current year aggregate surplus budgeted in the year (excluding one-time funding from the unallocated fund).
 Any excess of funds will be set aside into the unallocated fund.

 The Board reviews this policy annually and provides further details in the audited financial statements as to how restricted surplus funds are planned to be utilized in subsequent years.
+Read the complete policy here.